gracelang/summer2016/Documentation-Theme/tutorial/variables/conditionals.md

 ---
 title: Conditionals
-keywords: tutorial, conditionals, if, else
+keywords: tutorial, conditionals, if, else, then, boolean
 summary: An introduction to conditionals
 sidebar: tutorial_sidebar
 permalink: /variables/conditionals/